 Did you know that UTIs are the second most common infection?
 There are over eight million visits to the doctor per year due to UTIs.

-Know the difference between UTI and yeast infection for better overall health, and to prevent chronic health issues down the road.
+Know the difference between yeast infection symptoms vs UTI for better overall health and to prevent chronic health issues down the road.

 - UTI Causes: The most common cause of a UTI is an excessive amount of bacteria in the urinary tract.